 I think somewhere in my blog postings over the past couple of months, I set the ebook launch for a wildly optimistic date which I’ve since forgotten (and you should, too), and which didn’t happen, of course.
 I will thank the Gentle Reader who doesn’t remind me of this, with a big sloppy wet virtual kiss. 🙂 But this time.
 This time, I’ve got my heels dug in and it’s gonna happen, baby.

 Secret Chicken Knowledge . . .
-I’m Full of it! will be available for sale on September 11–yikes, that is less than 4 weeks away!
+I’m Full of it! will be available for sale on September 26–yikes, that is just a few weeks away!
 So.
 Much.
 To.
 Do! (making list: Pedicures!
 Spa Day.
 Make celebratory cake.
 Get a massage.
 Invite friends over!
 Plan party menu!)

 It’s not just this handy dandy little ebook that has me in a celebratory mood, mind you.
 Next month–September–marks the 5th year anniversary of Vomitingchicken.com.